Looking for the best dishes and street food to eat in Bangkok?

 Spicy Sour Soup (Tom Yum)

 This hot and sour lemongrass and shrimps Thai soup will rock your taste buds!
-Dive into the flavors of lemongrass, galangal, kaffir lime leaves, fresh Thai chilies, and fresh lime juice.
+Dive into the combination of flavors of lemongrass, galangal, kaffir lime leaves, fresh Thai chilies, and fresh lime juice.
 All together, those ingredients create the ultimate taste of Thailand.
+The ones who have already tried it, know the taste is unforgettable and it has likely summoned itself in their mouths again.

 Papaya Salad (Som Tam)

-Som Tam is definitely a must that you need to experiment during your exploration of Bangkok’s street foods.
+Som Tam is definitely a must try during your exploration of the streets of Bangkok and its food.
 This refreshing salad is the combination of sweet, sour, salty and spicy savours, where stripes of green papaya are tossed with palm sugar, garlic, lime juice, fish sauce and cherry tomatoes.
+If you need to cool off from the heat in the air around you or the heat from all the spiciness in your mouth, this salad will be a perfect variation to your Bangkok diet.

-Do not miss this refreshing and tasty salad, made with minced meat or fish, and seasoned with fish sauce, dried chili peppers, red and green onions and aromatic kaffir lime & spearmint leaves.
-If you're looking to try more of seafood & exquisite Thai dishes in Bangkok, check out the Top 10 Best Thai Restaurants in Bangkok.
+Don’t miss this refreshing and tasty salad that highlights the best of the Thai cuisine.
+This meat salad is made with minced meat, but can optionally be made with fish as well.
+The seasoning is composed of the regularly used fish sauce to which dried chili peppers, red and green onions, aromatic kaffir lime, and fresh spearmint leaves are added.
+If you’re looking to try more exquisite Thai dishes in Bangkok, check out the Top 10 Best Thai Restaurants in Bangkok.

 This might be one of the most common and popular Thai foods you can find in Bangkok.
 Minced chicken is seasoned with the flavours of Thai basil, fish sauce, chilies and garlic.
-It is served with rice, fried egg and chilli sauce.
+You can enjoy it with with rice, fried egg, and chilli sauce.
+If you find yourself not knowing what to order, this dish will save you, as you can’t go wrong with this Thai street food classic.

 Baby Coconut Pancake (Kanom Babin)